 If you’ve got your eye on a Chase credit card, you need to check your 5/24 standing.
 For those who have applied for multiple credit cards recently, the only thing to do is wait.

 Finally, once approved for a Chase card, practice good financial behavior and be a responsible cardholder.
-Look at this as a chance to get long-term value out of your card and build a working relationship with the bank — not a quick churn with the goal of getting a sign-up bonus.
+Look at this as a chance to get long-term value out of your card and build a working relationship with the bank.